mvdwetering/remote_systemmonitor/README.md

 Missing sensors compared to normal System Monitor

-* Processes, I don't have a usecase right now
+* Processes, I don't have a use-case right now
-* Temperature, Windows and my WSL dev env have no temperatures so can't test
+* Temperature, Windows and my WSL dev env have no temperatures (would like the temps though)
-* Swap, I don't have or even know the use case for it
+* Swap, I don't have a use-case for it

 ## Collector